Israel these days seems to be increasingly at odds with a good portion of the rest of the world. In just the past few months it has quarreled with:

 These aren’t the first boycott actions taken by academic organizations in the US.
 The American Studies Association, The Association for Asian American Studies, and the Native American and Indigenous Studies Association have all passed academic boycott measures against Israel.
 And this is just in the US.

 Measures have also been passed by academic organizations in Brazil, South Africa, Canada, the UK, and, of course, in Palestine, and probably elsewhere.
-And perhaps most recently a group of 71 British doctors have called upon the World Medical Association to expel the Israeli Medical Association.
+And perhaps most recently a group of 71 British doctors has called upon the World Medical Association to expel the Israeli Medical Association.
 The physicians have accused Israeli doctors of “medical torture” on Palestinian patients and want to see a ban on joint projects with Israeli universities.

 On January 20, the Science and Technology Committee of the Israeli Knesset held a meeting to discuss the issue (H/T Helvena).
-A press release on the discussion which took place can be found here on the Knessett’s website.
+A press release on the discussion which took place can be found here on Knessett’s website.
 One of those who gave input at the meeting was Peretz Lavie, president of Technion, or the Israeli Institute of Technology.

 “We have no complaints against the global academic leadership; our problem is the campuses,” Lavie said.
 “Initially it was insignificant campuses, but it quickly spread to leading campuses in the United States.”